Zelta-Deluxe/Zelta-Deluxe/README.md

 ## 🌺 Introduction

 - 👋 Hi!
-I'm Zelta, a programmer that mainly codes for mods but also for my game projects.
+I'm Zelta, a game programmer and designer.
 I love being active in my creative side, so I'm always working on new proyects and concepts.
-The games that I code things for are **Friday Night Funkin'**, (Psych Engine, Lua scripting), and **Minecraft**, (mod configuration, JSON files), apart from my personal projects.
+I code mods for **Friday Night Funkin'**.

-## 🎨 Projects
+## 🔮 What are my plans?

--  🔧 Working on **Friday Night Funkin' Challenged mod and a Minecraft modpack**.
+- 🔥 My plan is to be a professional game programmer and I want to have tools to do so.
+I'm already thinking in what I can do to reach my dream.
+I already have some game proyects I wanna make in the future.

--  📖 I’m currently learning **full Lua coding, development with game engines and FL Studio usage**.
+- 📗 I'm learning **Löve** game development and object oriented programming with **Haxe**.
+I want to learn game engine usage like **Unity** or **Game Maker**.

 ## 🧾 Contact information